Starving Our Doubts and Feeding Our Faith

 Robert L. Millet

-Robert L. Millet (robert_millet@byu.edu) is a professor of ancient scripture at BYU.
+Robert L. Millet (robert_millet@byu.edu) was a professor of ancient scripture at BYU when this was written.

 “Doubt is a perennial problem in the life of faith,” Oxford theologian Alister McGrath observed.
 “Doubt reflects our inability to be absolutely certain about what we believe.
 As Paul reminds us, we walk by faith, not by sight (2 Corinthians 5:7), which has the inevitable result that we cannot prove every aspect of our faith.
 This should not disturb us too much.
 After all, what is there in life that we can be absolutely certain about?
 We can be sure that 2 + 2 = 4, but that is hardly going to change our lives.
 The simple fact of life is that everything worth believing in goes beyond what we can be absolutely sure about.”[2]